pingidentity/pingone-sample-registration/sample/README.md

 You may want to add additional dependency to make your application development experience a little more pleasant, like [`<artifactId>spring-boot-devtools</artifactId>`](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html)
 Since we are using Thymeleaf template engine, you can benefit from `spring.thymeleaf.cache` that controls compiled templates cache to avoid repeatedly parsing template files.

-2. Create two applications through Ping14C admin console with the following configurations:
+2. Create two [applications](https://apidocs.pingidentity.com/pingone/customer/v1/api/auth/p1-a_AuthActivities/p1-a_appAuth/) through Ping14C admin console with the following configurations:
- - Non-interactive or Web Application (for Client Credentials Application Type) with such list of PingOne platform `scope`'s:
+ - __Non-interactive or Advanced Configuration__ (with *Client Credentials* Grant Type) with such list of PingOne platform `scope`'s:
     - `p1:create:env:user` - to create a new user
     - `p1:read:env:user` - to find a user by email or name before resetting its password
     - `p1:delete:env:user` - to delete a user when its passwords doesn't meet password policy requirements and application stop the registration process.
 User creation and password setting are 2 different endpoints.